nickderobertis/github-actions-semantic-release-typescript-example/README.md

 ## Developing

-Clone the repo and then run `npm install` to set up the commitlint pre-commit hook.
+Clone the repo and then run `npm install` to set up the pre-commit hooks.

 ## Author